lancewood1/cloud-native-course-errata/README.md

   https://github.com/pivotal-bill-kable/cloud-native-course-errata/blob/master/README.md
   (Please bookmark this document along with the official one.)

-  This goal of this document is to supplement the official training material in the following aspects.
+  The goal of this document is to supplement the official training material in the following aspects.

   - Known issues (in the lab document and code)